spectrochempy/spectrochempy/docs/whatsnew/index.rst

 .. _release:

+..
+   Do not modify this file as it is automatically generated.
+   See '.ci/update_version_and_release_notes.py' if you need to change the output.

 *************
 Release notes
 *************

-This is the list of changes to SpectroChemPy between each release.
-For full details, see the `commit logs <https://github.com/spectrochempy/spectrochempy/commits/>`_.
+This is the list of changes to `SpectroChemPy` between each release.
+For full details, see the `commit logs <https://github.com/spectrochempy/spectrochempy/commits/>`_ .
-For install and upgrade instructions, see :ref:`installation`.
+For install and upgrade instructions, see :ref:`installation`\ .

 Version 0.5
 --------------